• Skip to primary navigation

 • Master Classes

-Home > DIY How To Projects and Tutorials > Fitting a Kitchen Wall Unit – How to Fit a Kitchen Wall Cupboard and How High to Fit Wall Units
+Home > DIY How To Projects and Tutorial Guides > Fitting a Kitchen Wall Unit

-This DIY guide to hanging kitchen wall units correctly offers expert advice on how to install and fit kitchen cupboards by giving a step-by-step guide to fitting a wall unit with hanging brackets at each side.
-We explain how high to hang wall units and how to get them level.
+We explain all about fitting a kitchen wall unit including how high to hang wall units and how to get them level.
 We also advise how to fit kitchen units without brackets, using an example of horizontal units which screw directly to the wall.
 To help you with your project we include pictures and instructional video.

 Don't want to do this job yourself?
 Let us help you find a tradesman local to you